 You can let us know by:

-- emailing us your new details (your email address needs to match what we have on file)
+- emailing us your new details.
+Your email address must match the one we have on file.

-- sending us a signed letter telling us what has changed (your signature needs to match what was on your lodgement form)
+- sending us a signed letter.
+Your signature needs to match what was on your lodgement form.

-When applying to the Tenancy Tribunal, it’s important to provide an address for service for the other party so they can be served with a notice of the Tenancy Tribunal hearing.
+When applying to the Tenancy Tribunal, you need to provide an address for service for the other person.
+This is how they will receive notice of the Tenancy Tribunal hearing.